DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/DevExtreme.OData/Readme.md

 ## Step 2: Initialize Data Store and XAF's Security System

-1. Register security system and authentication in [Startup.cs](Startup.cs).
+1. Register security system and authentication in the [Program.cs](Program.cs).
 We register it as a scoped to have access to SecurityStrategyComplex from SecurityProvider.
 The `AuthenticationMixed` class allows you to register several authentication providers, so you can use both the [AuthenticationStandard authentication](https://docs.devexpress.com/eXpressAppFramework/119064/Concepts/Security-System/Authentication#standard-authentication) and ASP.NET Core Identity authentication.

     ```csharp
-    public void ConfigureServices(IServiceCollection services) {
+    var builder = WebApplication.CreateBuilder(args);
+    //...
-        services.AddScoped((serviceProvider) => {
+    builder.Services.AddScoped((serviceProvider) => {
         AuthenticationMixed authentication = new AuthenticationMixed();
         authentication.LogonParametersType = typeof(AuthenticationStandardLogonParameters);
         authentication.AddAuthenticationStandardProvider(typeof(PermissionPolicyUser));
         authentication.AddIdentityAuthenticationProvider(typeof(PermissionPolicyUser));
         SecurityStrategyComplex security = new SecurityStrategyComplex(typeof(PermissionPolicyUser), typeof(PermissionPolicyRole), authentication);
         return security;
     });
-    }
     ```
 2. Add security extension to `DbContextFactory`to allow your application to filter data based on user permissions.
-The `DbContextFactory` registers in [Startup.cs](Startup.cs):
+The `DbContextFactory` registers in the [Program.cs](Program.cs):

     ```csharp
-    services.AddDbContextFactory<ApplicationDbContext>((serviceProvider, options) => {
+    builder.Services.AddDbContextFactory<ApplicationDbContext>((serviceProvider, options) => {
         //...
         options.UseSecurity(serviceProvider.GetRequiredService<SecurityStrategyComplex>(), XafTypesInfo.Instance);
     }, ServiceLifetime.Scoped);